ScoreUnder/scripts-and-dotfiles/README.md

 This will copy all my dotfiles over into their rightful locations.

-It will not overwrite existing files without overwriting, other than files in the pomfclip repository if that is checked out.
+It will not overwrite existing files without prompting, other than files in the pomfclip repository if that is checked out.

 render-m4